 Your Attorney Will Offer You Unbiased Advice on Your Real Estate Transaction

 If you are hiring an attorney to represent you, you will benefit from the unbiased advice of your lawyer.
 Lawyers owe their clients a legal duty to protect their best interests.
-Real estate agents might consider their clients’ interest, but they do not have the same type of legal duty as attorneys.
-Attorneys owe their clients a duty of confidentiality, meaning they cannot share details about your case to other people without your permission.
+Real estate agents might consider their clients’ interests, but they do not have the same type of legal duty as attorneys.
+Attorneys owe their clients a duty of confidentiality, meaning they cannot share details about your case with other people without your permission.
 In other words, your attorney will be able to give you unbiased, confidential advice that is solely in your best interest.

 South Carolina Real Estate Transactions are Extremely Complicated